Where to Start When Searching for a Photographer

 The engagement session isn't just about getting photos for your save-the-dates (though you'll get those too).
 It's about getting comfortable in front of the camera and learning how we work together.

-I’ll guide you into flattering light and suggest gentle prompts that feel natural, not forced.
-We’ll spend an hour or two together, and by the end, you’ll understand how I photograph and what it feels like to be on the other side of my camera.
+I'll guide you into good light and suggest prompts that feel natural.
+We'll spend an hour or two together, and by the end, you'll understand how I photograph and what it feels like to be on the other side of my camera.

 This matters because on your wedding day, you won't feel self-conscious or awkward.
 You'll know what to expect from me, and I'll know how you move together, how you express affection, what makes you laugh.